-Although around since the 90’s, Alternative Business Funding is a relatively new product to businesses, sprung from the financial crisis of 2008.
-Basically, these products serves the underserved small businesses market which are business that can’t get approved with banks not only due to credit, but also Financial statements that don’t show enough gross sales, debt to income or profits in general.
+Although around since the 90’s, Alternative Business Funding is a relatively new product to businesses in need of money, sprung from the financial crisis of 2008.
+Basically, these products serves the under served small businesses market which are in need of capital, but can’t get approved with banks not only due to credit, but also financial statements that don’t show enough gross sales, debt to income or profits in general.

-- Business Cash Advance (Future Receivables Purchase and Sale) This is not a loan, but an advance by selling a portion of the businesses future sales at a discount to a funder in exchange for cash for the business owner now.
+- Business Cash Advances aka Merchant Cash Advance (Future Receivables Purchase and Sale) Merchant cash advances are not a small business loan, but an advance by selling a portion of the businesses future sales (credit card sales) at a discount to a funder in exchange for cash for the business owner now.
 Offering flexible time frames to repay with estimated times of 4 to 18 months.
 Weekly or in some cases daily payments if business have low cash flow balances, which are a percentage of the monthly deposits of the business.
 These products charge a factor cost or fixed cost unlike principal and interest and cost more than traditional financing.
 But the good news is it allows for low credit scores, marginal cash flow, and poor financial statements.
-If you need money and you can’t get approved with other options, this may be a great choice when in search for money.
+If you need working capital to pay expenses and you can’t get approved with other options, this may be a great choice when in search for money.

 - Alternative Term Business Loans There are term loans out there that have similar lose standards of Business Cash Advance but also come with higher costs than that of traditional business financing.
 They are business loans, but have terms that are from 4 to 18 months, with weekly or daily payments and charge a factor cost or fixed cost, instead of principal and interest.
 These products, unlike Business Cash Advance, often come with early pay discounts which are a nice feature.
-Also, unlike traditional business loans, the good news is it allows for low credit scores, marginal cash flow, and below average financial statements.
+Also, unlike traditional business loans, the good news is it allows for lower credit scores, marginal cash flow, no capital and below average financial statements.
 They also have much higher approval rates than SBA loans or Traditional business loans providing greater access to money.
 Great for working capital needs.

-Although Alternative Business Financing has higher costs than that of traditional lending which requires, as a business owner, to look closer at the cost verses benefit/value of the money, I see a lot of value in these products if used for the right reasons.
+Although Alternative Business Financing has higher costs than that of traditional lending which requires, as a business owner, to look closer at the cost verses benefit/value of the money, I see a lot of value in these products for a restaurant if used for the right reasons.

 Just remember to do a cost verses benefit analysis before making any decision on raising capital with this type of business funding.

 Personal Credit-Credit is the best indicator of risk.
 Personal credit scores do matter greatly for business funding products.
 When someone says high credit standards generally your credit score needs to be 720 FICO and Up.
 Once you get into the 600’s Alternative business funding may very well be your option.
 If you have a poor rating it may pose an issue for you and your business to get financing.
 You can find ways to improve your score and understand more how it works at (https://www.myfico.com/credit-education )

 Time in business– Typically traditional business funding products are available at 3 years plus in business with a minimum of 2 tax return years completed.
 Alternative Business Funding starts around 6 months in business depending on the lender or funder.

 Financial Statements– Financial statements are tax returns, profit and loss statements, balance sheets, assets and liabilities, debt to income ratio, cash on hand, capital reserves and accounts receivable/accounts payable reports.
 SBA and Traditional Business Loans will look at these statements and will weigh them heavily in their decision making.
-Alternative Business Funding generally does not unless it is large amounts between $100,000 to $1,000,000
+Alternative Business Funding generally does not unless it is large amounts of revenue between $100,000 to $1,000,000

 Cash Flow Health- All business lending and Funding have monthly/annual revenue requirements and look at how much revenue is deposited per month in your business bank account as well as your annual gross sales.
 Traditional Lending typically like to see $750,000 and up in gross annual sales while Alternative Business Financing will evaluate starting at $120,000 per year.
 Keep in mind steady cash flow matters greatly as well.
 Cash flow answers the following questions.
 Is the deposit’s consistent month over month?
 Where are those deposits coming from?
 What is the average daily balance in the business bank account?
 Any overdrafts, NSF’s (non-sufficient funds), negative balance days?
 When Underwriters talk about cash flow or business bank statement health the above is what there looking at.
 Keeping any eye on your cash flow can make all the difference in the world.

 Here’s a simple answer.
-Many needs cannot be made into a reality without money!
-Wouldn’t it be better to know where to get the money before you need it?
+Restaurant working capital needs cannot be made into a reality without access to capital!
+Wouldn’t it be better to know where to get the capital before you need it?
 Won’t you sleep better, as restaurant owner, knowing that you have a business financing contingency plan for any need that may arise?

-There is a difference between what is available for business financing in the marketplace and what YOU can be approved for!
+There is a difference between what is available for businesses in the marketplace and what restaurants can be approved for!
 All of the suggestions for business financing that I mention don’t matter squat if you don’t qualify for them!

-If finding out about terms and costs of business finance products do not require any upfront money to get approved why would you not get pre-qualified?
+If finding out about terms, costs and payment of a restaurants financing options do not require any upfront costs to get approved, why would you not get pre-qualified?
 Don’t you want to know what the amount would be you qualify for is?
 Don’t you see the importance of getting the answers to these important questions?

-Wouldn’t it be great to actually know how the process works for all the different types of business financing products you may or will need in the future?
+Wouldn’t it be great to actually know how the process works for all the different types of working capital business financing products you may or will need in the future?